Steranko history of comics book 2

 enclosures

-a) front cover (from right to left and down):
+a) front cover (from left to right and down):

 - the Spirit - the Spysmasher - Nick Fury (S.H.I.E.L.D) -